 The IPACT Queuer and Router Services currently supports the AXP/Open VMS v6.1 and higher operating system.
-IQR also supports clustered systems.

 1.3 Audience

 This document is designed for the Application Programmer and the System Manager.
 The casual reader may choose to only read the Overview Chapter.
 This manual is intended for the programmer and installer of the IPACT Queuer and Router Services.
 This document assumes that the reader has sufficient knowledge of the VMS calling standards, system services, and typical system management skills.